🔒 Everything Encrypted, Always

 app_schemas.fields & app_schemas.title Your app's field definitions and title 🔒 Encrypted

-user_tags.tag_hmac Mathematical fingerprint of each tag label 🔒 Not reversible
+user_tags.tag_hmac Private fingerprint of each tag label 🔒 Not reversible

 user_tags.tag_enc Encrypted tag label text 🔒 Encrypted

-app_key_grants.* Shared access grants - app key wrapped for collaborator's keypair 🔒 Encrypted per-recipient
+app_key_grants.* Shared access grant data for collaborators 🔒 Encrypted per-recipient

 📦 Standalone Mode